gicoindev/gicoin-frontend/README.md

 ### 📊 PancakeSwap Listing

-GICO token is listed with active liquidity on PancakeSwap:
+GIC token is listed with active liquidity on PancakeSwap:

 🔗 <https://pancakeswap.finance/info/tokens/0xe4a9a0a40468efc73c5ab64fc4e86c765efab4dd>